Khutsong: Vigilantism

 On the 3 November 2013 number of vigilante mobs totalling around 700 people attacked alleged gang members across Khutsong.
 Six people died in the attacks including five alleged gangsters and one sangoma believed to have been giving the gangsters muti and moral support.

-It is reported that the event took place as a result of high levels of violent crime and the ongoing abduction of young girls as well and the recruitment of school children into the gangs.
-Local community members tried to organise a meeting with the police but were unable to gain an audience with them.
-After which they organised a meeting of their own to discuss the gang problem.
-One of the largest of the local gangs, the Casanovas, then sought to break-up the meeting by sending over one hundred gang member to beat people at the meeting.
-Twenty people were injured and this led to the community to regroup and vow revenge and the vigilante mob was formed.
+It is reported that the event took place as a result of high levels of violent crime and the ongoing abduction of young girls as well as the recruitment of school children into the gangs.
+Local community members tried to organise a meeting with the police but were unable to gain an audience with them, after which they organised a meeting of their own to discuss the gang problem.
+One of the largest of the local gangs, the Casanovas, then sought to break-up the meeting by sending over one hundred gang members to beat people at the meeting.
+Twenty people were injured and this led the community to regroup and vow revenge and the vigilante mob was formed.
 Arrests were never made.